In the past, many brands and indeed consumers opted to stay neutral on certain causes and issues to avoid retaliation from others.

 Interestingly when I see the changing attitudes and habits around single use plastic water bottles, it makes me wonder about the future of the bottled water industry.
 I think it is headed for significant disruption and it will be interesting to see how bottled water brands reinvent themselves – another blog post perhaps 🙂

 Another example of a brand that has had an impact on my purchasing habits is the happy pear.
-I’ve always been a big fan of their muesli product but I stopped buying it because they sold it in hard plastic non recyclable tubs.
-They have now released a new fully recyclable compostable pouch and I’ve started buying it again and am a huge fan.
+I’ve always been a big fan of their muesli product, but I stopped buying it because they sold it in hard plastic non-recyclable tubs.
+They have now released a new fully recyclable compostable pouch and I’ve started buying it again and am a renewed-fan!

 Consumers who are passionate about their causes are constantly on the lookout for purpose-driven brands and businesses who also advocate for and support the same causes as they do.
 This new movement has paved a way for what we know today as purpose-driven marketing or cause marketing.

 A purpose-driven brand goes beyond the corporate bottom line and is fuelled and centred around a particular cause, mission, purpose or vision.

 As I mentioned earlier, this is a relatively new movement that many businesses and brands are centering their business models around to connect with their audience.
 According to a Forbes interview, a purpose-driven brand is a successful brand, and a brand’s purpose should be the centre of attention in order to be successful.
 We have now entered an era of “radical transparency” and believe that customers are, in fact, more than just buyers.

 As a result, brands are encouraged to adhere and be more committed to their customers’ beliefs.
 This is where purpose-driven marketing plays an integral part in your business’ brand marketing strategy.